 Off-Highway Research's Equipment Analyses are a rigorous evaluation of the structure and development of demand for one product in the UK, France, Germany and Italy in the European Service, and in China and India.

-This report examines the market in Germany for motor graders, a subject last covered by Off‑Highway Research in 2011.
-Germany is currently the largest single market in Europe for graders, accounting for 30-35 per cent of the region’s sales during the period under review.
+This report examines the market in Germany for motor graders, a subject last covered by Off‑Highway Research in 2015.
+Germany is historically the largest single market in Europe for graders, typically accounting for 30-40 per cent of the region’s sales.